nahidmbstu/bongo-Test/Readme.md

 ```

-Here We Can Create Car and Plane class by using the interface given by Vehicle Factory can provide a generic interface for creating objects, where we can specify the type of factory object we wish to be created.

 a) Explain how can you use the pattern to create car and plane class?
 b) Use a different design pattern for this solution.

-There is concept of interface in Javascript but we can use the Constructor pattern to create new car and plane object.
+There is No concept of interface in Javascript but we can use the Constructor pattern to create new car and plane object.

 ```